-ANT 192 Special Topics in Anthropology 1/2-1 Units
+ANT 192 Special Topics in Anthropology/.5-1 Unit Prerequisite: None.

 A rotating forum/seminar emphasizing anthropological topics of current regional significance which will vary with changes in student needs and interests.
 May be repeated for Cochise College credit.
 Cochise College elective credit only unless otherwise designated in degree programs.

-One-half to one hour lecture.
+.5 to 1 hour lecture.

-ANT 226 Non-Literate Societies of the World/3 Units
+ANT 226 Non-Literate Societies of the World/3 Units Prerequisite: None.